Medusas71/Sailing-In-Space/README.md

 and for showing me a new way to do the commits so it isn't all on 1 line
 * SuzyBee, Code Institute student for her assistance in helping me understand some code
 * Tutor Support for assistance in helping me understand some code
-* My mentor for all his support
+* My mentor for all his support and assisting me with the deployment in the Readme file
 * [W3Schools](https://www.w3schools.com/) for assistance with code
 * [Responsive CSS Aspect Ratio](https://blog.webdevsimplified.com/2020-12/responsive-css-video/) for how to make the videos responsive
 * [Stack Overflow](https://stackoverflow.com/) for resolving specific issues